Diamond Jubilee Year – July 2012 – June

 demining project in Jordan with Norwegian People's Aid and 3 demining

-projects in Sri Lanka, funded by the Government of India.
-Horizon has built a
+projects in Sri Lanka, funded by the

 reservoir of Indian Ex-Servicemen who with their perseverance, patience,